stanford-stats315b/spring2023/projects.md

 The final project is worth 40% of your grade, which will be split amongst four deliverables:
 - A project proposal (feedback, but no grade), due on May 1 (Mon) by 11:59pm.
 - A project milestone (10% of the final grade), due on May 22 (Mon) by 11:59pm.
-- A project poster presentation (10% of the final grade), on date, time and place TBD.
+- A project poster presentation (10% of the final grade), on June 8 (Thu) from 10am-12pm at place TBD.
 - A final report (20% of the final grade), due on June 12 (Mon) by 11:59am (yes, am).

 Your project will be evaluated by three criteria: